fromheten/makeapassword/Readme.md

 Relies on the ['clipboard' gem by janelis](https://github.com/janlelis).
 Works like a charm!

 ## Copyright
-I, Martin Josefsson, own the rights of this code.
+I guess I own the rights of this code.
 It's released under the MIT license, so in a way, you also own it, buddy.